-1. Immobilize patient on long spine board or as indicated in Spinal Trauma Protocol 6103.
+1. Immobilize patient on long spine board or as indicated in Spinal Trauma Protocol 4103.

 Note: All multiple trauma patients are considered to have a significantly distracting, painful injury.
 Infants and toddlers with minor injuries or no apparent injury may be left in child safety seats and immobilized, provided the seat is undamaged.
+Pediatric patients 10 - 40 lbs, not in a viable car seat, shall be transported utilizing an approved method of securing the child.